gateio/gateapi-python/docs/FuturesApi.md

 Futures order book

-bids will be sorted by price from high to low, while asks sorted reversely
+Bids will be sorted by price from high to low, while asks sorted reversely

 ### Example

 ```python
 from __future__ import print_function
 import gate_api